 Whoever coined the phrase "terrible twos" obviously never met a really ornery 17-month-old.
 Temper tantrums can erupt months before your child's 2nd birthday, and they can be quite a spectacle.

 Tantrums can be stressful for both you and your child.
-They also can be embarrassing, especially if your child picks a public place for her fit.
+They also can be embarrassing, especially if your child picks a public place for their fit.

-At this age, meltdowns help your child express the anger and frustration she can't put into words.
-They can also signal that she's craving your attention.
+At this age, meltdowns help your child express the anger and frustration they can't put into words.
+They can also signal that they are craving your attention.

 It's never too early to start disciplining.
-Adapt your strategy to your child's age -- and at this age, discipline mostly means distracting the child and redirecting her to something else.
+Adapt your strategy to your child's age -- and at this age, discipline mostly means distracting the child and redirecting them to something else.

 Be patient and consistent with this.